Part III: Kernel Services

 POSIX Thread Mutexes support priority inheritance and priority ceiling protocols to mitigate priority inversion issues.

-These protocols can be configured on mutex creation using pthread_mutexattr_setprotocol() with the values PTHREAD_PRIO_INHERIT, PTHREAD_PRIO_PROTECT or PTHREAD_PRIO_NONE.
+These protocols can be configured on mutex creation using pthread_mutexattr_setprotocol() with one of the following values:

 Deadlocks